Glossary of Formal Languages and Compilation

 Domain theory

-branch of mathematics providing the necessary structures (ordered domains) to define the semantics of loops and recursion.
+branch of mathematics providing the structures (ordered domains) necessary to define the semantics of loops and recursion.

 → See L5